-The key to successfully implementing Lean is be proficient in the use of Lean Tools, being adept at change management and managing Lean Kaizen Events or Lean Projects.
-This is why you need more than manufacturing consulting firms or Lean manufacturing consultants as your partner.
+The key to successfully using Lean for continuous improvement (versus quick fixes) is to be proficient in the use of Lean tools, being adept at change management and managing Kaizen Events or Lean projects.
+This is why you need more than the typical manufacturing consulting or Lean manufacturing consultants as your partner.
 Your Lean consulting partner should understand the application of Lean for many types of processes (manufacturing, distribution, service, healthcare, financial services and more), and how Lean affects the people in your company, your suppliers and customers.

-Lean Tools & Lean Education
+Lean Tools & Lean Training

 Lean can be implemented in a number of different formats, but they all include the following five steps: 1) Understand the Current State, 2) Identify non-value-added steps, 3) Determine how to eliminate non-value-added steps, 4) Create the Future State, and 5) Build a sustainment plan.